davidobrien1985/davidobrien1985.github.io/blog/backup/2014-04-02-filter-faster-piping-using-configmgr.md

 # Find ConfigMgr device with Powershell

 My ConfigMgr demo environment consists of approximately 2500 demo machines in one domain.
 I now want to find a certain machine and I only know its name.
-As the Admin Console won&#8217;t show more than 1,000 devices at first search by default I reckon it&#8217;s faster to use Powershell.
+As the Admin Console won't show more than 1,000 devices at first search by default I reckon it's faster to use Powershell.

 Using the built-in ConfigMgr cmdlet would look like this: